 Serving Domestic Violence Clients in Woodland Park, Paterson, Wayne, and across Passaic County

 As you may or may not know, judges in New Jersey have to take a lot of things into consideration before they make a decision about child custody.
 From the needs of the child to the interactions they have with their parents, nothing is considered too insignificant when it comes to making a determination.

-But above all else, judges in our state have to take in account which custody arrangement is in the child best interest.
+But above all else, judges in our state have to take into account which custody arrangement is in the child’s best interest.
 Will there be excessive travel?
 Is one parent away at work more than the other?
 Would one parent’s health prevent them from caring for their child?
 Questions such as this may come up in just about any child custody case, but there is one you may not think about: is there a risk of abuse by either parent?

 Child Safety is Important in Child Custody Disputes

 Though we may not think about it happening in every situation, New Jersey judges do consider child safety when making determinations about child custody.
 If there is a history of documented domestic violence or one spouse makes this claim in regards to a custody dispute, then a judge will likely reconsider joint custody in favor of sole custody for the non-abusive parent.